STHK 31st Annual General Meeting (AGM)

-Instead, Richard Fraser, Chairman and Ann Marr OBE, Chief Executive along with members of the Executive Team have taken part in a special programme to review the year 2020/21.
+Richard Fraser, Chairman and Ann Marr OBE, Chief Executive present a review of the year 2021/22.

-The Trust welcomed questions from the public prior to the filming of the AGM, these have been answered as part of the programme.
+The Trust welcomed questions from the public prior to the filming of the AGM, although none were received prior to this broadcast.

 Questions from the Public